 juju help scp command.

-juju run command can be used by devops or scripts to inspect or do work
+run command can be used by devops or scripts to inspect or do work on

-on applications, units, or machines.
-Commands for applications or units are
+services, units, or machines.
+Commands for services or units are executed in a

-executed in a hook context.
-Charm authors can use the run command to develop
+hook context.
+Charm authors can use the run command to develop and debug

 For example, to run uname on every instance: